sourcegraph/about/blogposts/2021/better-onboarding-prevent-codebase-overwhelm.md

 The engineering manager plays a crucial role here.
 Jean said one engineering spent an hour daily with a new hire to answer high-level questions.
 This led to one of the fastest onboardings he has seen, where the new engineer was able to drive a significant change in their first month on the job.

-Ryan puts this time on the calendar, but leaves people the option to cancel at their discretion:
+[Ryan Djurovich](https://www.linkedin.com/in/ryandjurovich/), a DevOps Manager at Xero, Australia's largest accounting software company, puts this time on the calendar, but leaves people the option to cancel at their discretion:

 > "Sometimes we set the expectation that we're going to meet every time.
 But at other times it's, 'Hey, this is us making our time available to you, but you choose if you want to have this or not.'
 > Some people have opted for a lot of sessions, and come with a list of questions, and that's how they prefer to learn.